felipenlunkes/run-ancient-unix/README.md

 Modem control activated
 ```

-After seeing the screen above, you must type `boot` in lower case and press <ENTER>.
+After seeing the screen above, you must type `boot` in lower case and press ENTER.
 You will see the screen below after that:

 ```
 You must select, from the list below, which edition/version of